 Zionism is a religious and political effort that brought thousands of Jews from around the world back to their ancient homeland in the Middle East and reestablished Israel as the central location for Jewish identity.
-While some critics call Zionism an aggressive and discriminatory ideology, the Zionist movement has successfully established a Jewish homeland in the nation of Israel.
+While some critics call Zionism an aggressive and discriminatory ideology that has forcibly pushed out Palestinians, the Zionist movement has successfully established a Jewish homeland in the nation of Israel.

 What is Zionism?

 Throughout history, Jews have considered certain areas in Israel sacred—as do Christians and Muslims.
 The Torah, the Jewish religious text, depicts stories of ancient prophets who were instructed by their God to return to this homeland.